My "gift" to a homeless man - and what it taught me about myself

 Let’s pause here for a moment.

 I’m curious to know whether or not I am alone in my initial response.
 How would you react to a situation like that?
 What thoughts might swirl around in your head if you were in that situation?
-Essentially, I offered a stranger something he asked for, he took it, and then symbolically spat in my face.
+Essentially, I offered a stranger something he asked for and seemed to need; he took it; and then symbolically spat in my face.
 Or so it felt.

 Wasn’t it?